Zerpington/airplane-seater/README.md

     ]
 }
 ```
-* Also made a simple front view at the url root of the app which you can use to get the json output
+* I also made a simple front view at the url root of the app which you can use to get the json output which can usually be found at `localhost:3000` after running the server

 ## Installation